JonathanNye/img2splat/README.md

 `java -jar img2splat.jar myimage.png`

+### Preview Image

+In addition to the NXBT macro, an image named `macro_preview.png` will also be generated to visually show what the output of the macro might look like.
+Pixels that the macro will "visit" with the drawing cursor will be black or white.
+Any "unvisited" pixels will be blue; this can happen as the result of an optimization or if you specify repair rows.

 ### Macro Button Press Duration

 You can also specify the length of button presses/releases in the generated macro.
 By default, buttons are pressed for